Revenue Growth for Tech Vendors Selling Product Through Tech Distribution.

 The accelerated move towards cloud infrastructure adoption has spurred many businesses to turn to cloud service and software as a service provider (SaaS) for new solutions evaluation.

-However, as the platform-based technology continues to expand in the IT channel, vendors’ main concern remains the end users acceptance of their products.
-Vendors’ main goal is to provide customers with convenient, seamless solutions that can be easily integrated with other products.
+However, as the platform-based technology continues to expand in the IT channel, vendors’ main concern remains the end-users acceptance of their products.
+Vendors’ main goal is to provide customers with convenient, seamless solutions that are integrable with other products.

 GTDC’s survey findings indicate that vendors will continue to increase their reliance on distributors.
 Consequently, these vendors will need their distributors for bundling their products into new platform-based solutions.

 The total global public cloud market will be $178B in 2018, up from $146B in 2017, and will continue to grow at a 22% compound annual growth rate.